 "Obviously there were multiple factors involved," he says.
 "It's simplistic just to postulate that people ate mushrooms, so they were better equipped.
 There were many factors that influenced evolution."

-The stoned ape hypothesis is not likely to leap to the level of scientific theory in the foreseeable future, but the sort of modern psychedelic reconnection that Terence McKenna and others advocated might well come to pass — especially as more studies examine potential therapeutic uses.
+The stoned ape theory is not likely to leap to the level of scientific theory in the foreseeable future, but the sort of modern psychedelic reconnection that Terence McKenna and others advocated might well come to pass — especially as more studies examine potential therapeutic uses.
+Dennis says:

 Now That's Trippy